Battleship Bismarck Website

 Over 200,000 mines were laid by German Navy warships during World War II.

-Minelayers (Minenlegers)
+Minelayers (Minenleger)

 Name Builder Launched Commd.
 Fate